k0001/k0001.github.com/articles/opaleye-sot.md

 once the [`TypeApplications`](https://phabricator.haskell.org/D1138) language extension lands in GHC.

-Now that we have an `HsI User` all we need is to do is convert it to a `PgW User` that we can pass as an argument to `runQuery`; there exists a function called `toPgW'` which we can use for such purpose.
-And now, at last we can insert a row to the `User` table, here from within an example function named `insertUser`:
+Now that we have an `HsI User` all we need is to do is convert it to a `PgW User` that we can pass as an argument to `runQuery`, which we can do with a function called `toPgW'` exported by `opaleye-sot` for such purpose.
+And now, at last we can insert a row into the `User` table, here from within an example function named `insertUser`:

 ```haskell
 insertUser